 The Nelson Institute professional master's program in environmental conservation is a 15-month, 32-credit blended learning curriculum designed to train conservation leaders in practical interdisciplinary skills.

-Built on the legacy of pioneering environmental leaders such as John Muir, Aldo Leopold and Gaylord Nelson, the program helps early-career working professionals advance their leadership, conservation and environmental management expertise through campus learning and remote experiences.
+Built on the legacy of pioneering environmental leaders such as John Muir, Aldo Leopold and Gaylord Nelson, alongside current leaders in the field of conservation, the program helps early-career working professionals advance their leadership and environmental management expertise through campus learning and remote experiences.

 With curricula in conservation planning, land use policy, and in professional skills such as applied GIS, conservation fundraising, protected area management, program evaluation, and strategic communications, students are better prepared to tackle complex challenges in a changing world.

 Students also engage directly with a range of conservation organizations and practitioners, helping to solve some of the most urgent challenges in biodiversity conservation and environmental protection.

 Chelsey Willetts: Coastal and Marine Management

 Chelsey Willetts was one of just six students from the United States invited to participate in the Student Workshop on International Coastal and Marine Management (SWIMM), held in January 2020.
 The program offered the perfect opportunity to merge her background in Spanish and Portuguese with her growing interest in marine and coastal management, which ultimately led her to apply to the Environmental Conservation program.
 Read more

 Kelly Green Guilbeau: Mental Health, Monarchs, and a Master’s